2026 Football Roster Tracker

 Wes Wiggins (true freshman)

-The bad news: UAB is losing its starting left tackle (Brandon Sneh), its backup left tackle (Payton Kirkland), its starting left guard (Calib Perez), its backup left guard (Baron Franks II), its starting right guard (JonDarius Morgan), and its starting right tackle (Logan Moore).
-After turning in an up-and-down 2025 campaign, the Blazers’ line sheds its most talented players.
+The bad news: UAB is losing its starting left tackle (Brandon Sneh), its backup left tackle (Payton Kirkland), its starting left guard (Calib Perez), its backup left guard (Baron Franks II), its starting center (Adam Lepkowski), its starting right guard (JonDarius Morgan), and its starting right tackle (Logan Moore).
 It will prove particularly difficult to replace Sneh, as experienced, quality left tackles go for a premium on the open market.
-The 6’6”, 305-pound Kirkland, a former four-star recruit, seemed to be Sneh’s logical successor, but according to 247Sports, he entered the transfer portal on January 2nd.
+The 6’6”, 305-pound Kirkland, a former four-star recruit, seemed to be Sneh’s logical successor, but he entered the transfer portal on January 2nd.
 UAB’s remaining linemen own a combined zero career snaps at left tackle.

-Outside of Lepkowski, Walker, and Mason, no remaining UAB offensive lineman got more than five snaps in 2025.
-One of the Blazers’ many inexperienced players may very well step up next fall; however, Mortensen and company will certainly look to bolster the line with proven pieces, perhaps plumbing the lower ranks for talent as they did last offseason, when they signed Sneh from FCS Wagner.
+Outside of Lepkowski, Walker, and Mason, no UAB offensive lineman with the potential to return got more than five snaps in 2025.
+One of the Blazers’ many inexperienced players may very well step up next fall; however, Mortensen and company will certainly look to bolster the line.
+So far, they’ve snagged three former three-star prospects that have seen limited playing time at the college level: left tackle Keyon Cox, an Oregon State transfer and Phenix City native, guard Cooper Young, a West Virginia transfer, and tackle Barrett Maddox, a JUCO transfer with offers from Kentucky and Auburn.

 Interior Defensive Linemen